 TeSS is an example of an ELIXIR resource.
 TeSS is online training portal that gathers life science training materials and training courses from across Europe, and allows you to search it in one website.
 This makes it easier for scientists to find the training they need, and gives the training courses wider publicity.

-ELIXIR includes 22 members and one Observer, bringing together over 220 research organisations.
+ELIXIR includes 22 members and three Observers, bringing together over 240 research organisations.
 It was founded in December 2013 and began implementing its first scientific programme in 2014.
-It is currently implementing its second five-year scientific programme.
+It is currently implementing its third five-year scientific programme.